Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 4 Domain 4.0 Security Operations.md

 C. RBAC
 D. SAML

 Mandatory Access control MAC, is the correct answer.
 It will not allow lower privileged users to even see the data at a higher privilege.
+Discretionary Access control DAC, has each data owner configure their own security.
+Role based access control RBAC, could be configured to meet the needs, but its not the best solution.
+Security assertion markup language is not an access control model.